r1TOASTER/PulseHunter/README.md

 # PulseHunter

-PulseHunter is a network tool for examining ports on a given IP address.
-It allows you to check whether a specific port is open or closed.
+PulseHunter is a network tool for examining ports.
 ## Compiling

 To compile PulseHunter, you will need a C++ compiler and the **iphlpapi** and **ws2_32** libraries.